 British forces in Hoek van Holland

-The British contribution to the war in the Netherlands in May 1940 was very modest as it comes to army land forces.
-The British navy and airforce were much more active, although the far majority of these activities were purely meant to serve British interest.
+The British contribution to the war in the Netherlands in May 1940 was very modest when it came to army land forces.
+The British navy and airforce were much more active in comparison to their land forces, although the far majority of these activities were purely meant to serve British interest.
+The British were very much aware that an occupied Holland would mean a hostile coast and country opposing their own.

 The [RAF and Navy] airforce executed numerous patrols along the Dutch coast line.
 Also mine sweeping and mine laying operations were executed by British planes.
 Especially on the first day of the war a number of aerial bombardements punished the German occupants of the Dutch airfields.
 These operations were only partially intended as direct support of the Dutch cause.
 The Waalhaven raids overnight [10/11 May] were sanctioned by the BAFF.